gnois/luaty/README.md

 ```

 - Optional curried lambda syntax with `\arg1, arg2 ~>`
-  * works with 2 or more arguments, but `...` varargs is not supported
+  * works with 2 or more arguments. `...` varargs is not supported for the obvious reason that we don't know when to stop currying
   * requires [curry()](https://github.com/gnois/luaty/blob/master/lib/curry.lua) or compatible function

 ```